What Is Impostor Syndrome?

 Categories

-How Can Imposter Syndrome Impact Employees’ Performance in the Workplace?
+How Can Impostor Syndrome Impact Employees’ Performance in the Workplace?

 A female employee wearing glasses looks self-consciously at her laptop

-10 Ways to Overcome Imposter Syndrome at Work
+10 Ways to Overcome Impostor Syndrome at Work

-Overcoming imposter syndrome at work requires a conscious effort to challenge negative thoughts, focus on one’s strengths, and develop a growth mindset.
-Here are ten strategies to help employees overcome imposter syndrome and achieve their professional goals:
+Overcoming impostor syndrome at work requires a conscious effort to challenge negative thoughts, focus on one’s strengths, and develop a growth mindset.
+Here are ten strategies to help employees overcome impostor syndrome and achieve their professional goals:

 2. Foster a culture of constructive feedback